EtC: Temporal Boundary Expand then Clarify for Weakly Supervised Video Grounding with Multimodal Large Language Model: Experiment

 \subsection{Ablation study}

 \textbf{Effectiveness of Each Component} We analyze the effectiveness of each component in our EtC framework here.
 We conduct ablation studies on the C-STA and ANC datasets in Tab. \ref{tab3}.
 Specifically, we implement four variants of the proposed method as follows: (1) `Base': We use the query-reconstruction based method CPL \cite{zheng2022weakly1} in Section \ref{sec:3.3.1} as the baseline model.
 (2) `Base + mutual learning'.
 (3) `Base + PCL'.
 (4) The final framework.
 The results of line 2 and 4 of Tab. \ref{tab3} show the efficacy of mutual learning, which can obtain about 3.3\% and 3.6\% improvement on average for C-STA and ANC datasets, respectively.

 The mutual learning strategy provides comprehensive explicit supervision at the regional level by leveraging the strategy of mutual learning and the multi-modal understanding capability of MLLM.
 By integrating two complementary pseudo boundaries, our approach effectively enhances model performance.
-The results of line 3 and 4 of Tab. \ref{tab3} show the efficacy of the PCL, which can obtain about 0.7\% and 0.6\% improvement on average for Charades and ActivityNet dataset, respectively.
+The results of line 3 and 4 of Tab. \ref{tab3} show the efficacy of the PCL, which can obtain about 0.7\% and 0.6\% improvement on average for C-STA and ANC dataset, respectively.
 The proposed PCL loss helps to adjust the location and width of the learnable pseudo boundaries, ensuring the pseudo boundaries can cover the video frames that better matches the query to harmonize a balance between those two kinds of boundaries for more precise ones.

 We show an example of Fig. \ref{fig:qcm} (a) the matching score of the query corresponding to a video with the description generated by MLLM for each frame, and Fig. \ref{fig:qcm} (b) the matching score of the query with the video frame calculated by the MLLM.
 It can be seen in Fig. \ref{fig:qcm}, generally the video frames corresponding to the query would generates descriptions that are highly similar to the query, and getting high query-frame matching score.